 Uplift Local supports temporary outdoor spaces in Palo Alto.

-Uplift Local is a Council-supported effort enabling outdoor dining, retail, personal services, and outdoor gyms and fitness options in business districts such as California Avenue and the downtown core and other business areas throughout Palo Alto.
+Uplift Local is a Council-supported effort enabling outdoor dining, retail, personal services, and outdoor gyms and fitness options in business districts such as California Avenue, University Avenue, and other business areas.
 This program continues to evolve based on business and community input.

 California Avenue will be closed to through traffic from El Camino Real to Birch Street to allow outdoor dining, retail, and personal services.
 The temporary closure will be every day of the week.
 The community is encouraged to park in the City’s garages and lots, or walk or bike to California Avenue.